phax/ph-fonts/ph-fonts-lato2/src/main/resources/fonts/otf/Lato2/README.txt

 ================

-Lato is a sanserif typeface family designed in the Summer 2010 by Warsaw-based designer Łukasz Dziedzic (“Lato” means “Summer” in Polish).
-In December 2010 the Lato family was published under the open-source Open Font License by his foundry tyPoland, with support from Google.
-In 2013-2014, the family was greatly extended to cover 2300+ glyphs per style.
+Lato is a sanserif typeface family designed in the Summer 2010 and extended in the Summer 2013 by Warsaw-based designer Lukasz Dziedzic ("Lato" means "Summer" in Polish).
+It tries to carefully balance some potentially conflicting priorities: it should seem quite "transparent" when used in body text but would display some original traits when used in larger sizes.
+The classical proportions, particularly visible in the uppercase, give the letterforms familiar harmony and elegance.
+At the same time, its sleek sanserif look makes evident the fact that Lato was designed in the 2010s, even though it does not follow any current trend.
+The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
+In 2013-2014, the family was greatly extended (with the help of Adam Twardoch and Botio Nikoltchev) to cover 3000+ glyphs over nine weights with italics.
 It now supports 100+ Latin-based languages, 50+ Cyrillic-based languages as well as Greek and IPA phonetics.
-In the process, the metrics and kerning of the family have been revised and four additional weights were created.

-In the last ten or so years, during which Łukasz has been designing type, most of his projects were rooted in a particular design task that he needed to solve.
-With Lato, it was no different.
-Originally, the family was conceived as a set of corporate fonts for a large client — who in the end decided to go in different stylistic direction, so the family became available for a public release.

-When working on Lato, Łukasz tried to carefully balance some potentially conflicting priorities.
-He wanted to create a typeface that would seem quite “transparent” when used in body text but would display some original traits when used in larger sizes.
-He used classical proportions (particularly visible in the uppercase) to give the letterforms familiar harmony and elegance.
-At the same time, he created a sleek sanserif look, which makes evident the fact that Lato was designed in 2010 — even though it does not follow any current trend.

-The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
-“Male and female, serious but friendly.
-With the feeling of the Summer,” says Łukasz.

-Lato consists of nine weights (plus corresponding italics), including a beautiful hairline style.
+The Lato fonts are available free of charge under the SIL Open Font License from http://www.latofonts.com/

 ================